Classical and Quantum Electrodynamics Concept Based on Maxwell Equations' Symmetry: Algebraic properties of EM-field

-Let us summarize some useful results from algebra of the complex numbers.
+Some useful results from algebra of the complex numbers were summarized in the paper \cite{Dovlatova_Yerchuck}.
+They will be reproduced here and will be completed by some results from algebra of the hypercomplex numbers.

 The numbers $1$ and $i$ are usually used to be basis of the linear space of complex numbers over the field of real numbers.
-At the same time to any complex number $a + ib$ can be set up in conformity the $[2 \times 2]$-matrix according to biective mapping $f$
+At the same time to any complex number $a + ib$ can be set up in conformity the $[2 \times 2]$-matrix aforegoig (see relation (\ref{eq1abcd})).
+The matrices